Moving Help By The Hour

 If you are looking for a 1-hour mover, it could be because you are moving in a hurry, or just trying to move a few items.
 Whatever the reason, it’s essential to identify the best mover for the job.
-Local hourly movers near you are abundant, and there are some great companies out there, but how do you separate the good from the sketchy?
+It could be a local craigslist mover or a nationwide company.
+You can easily find local movers for 1 hour, and there are some great companies out there, but how do you separate the good from the sketchy?

 Let’s assume that you are looking for professional movers by the hour for a short period rather than moving today.
 Local moving companies will gladly offer you moving help by the hour and move as much or little as you need.
 Some have minimums, but you can find plenty of moving men who will move one item.
 You will not be the first person who engaged a moving company to transport just a piano—it is beyond most people’s ability to do without help.
 It is common for people moving locally to manage part of the move themselves, perhaps making several trips with small items and boxes, and then to hire moving labor to transport the big articles.
 Having someone else handle the most difficult pieces is a relief and doesn’t have to be expensive.

 Local moving companies are most likely small businesses.
 Almost half of the 7000 movers in the US employ less than five people.
 The vendor may or may not be affiliated with a national van line or operate as a chain franchisee.
-Either way, it is up to you to perform the research and ensure that you are contracting with a reputable company.
+Either way, it is up to you to perform the research and ensure that you are hiring one hour movers from a reputable company.

 The price you pay for local professional moving help is going to depend in part on where you live since labor is the primary determinant.
 But as a national average, you can expect the following: